davidbegin/type_printer/README.md

 ...it prints the type, thats it!

-But the true motive behind this s to be used as an exercise to help someone practice creating and consuming crates.
+The true motivation is for this to be used as an exercise to help someone practice creating and consuming crates.